 So, where does that leave me?
 What am I doing now?

 Today, as many of my close friends can testify, I eat a lot of eggs.
 And a lot of food in general.
 I’m a healthy eater, too.
 Although it may seem tempting to bulk using junk food because it’s so calorically dense, we all know that’s not a good idea.
 And eating real food has been working well for me.
+Plus, I still make my shakes, but sans protein powder.

 Real food.
 What a concept!